Marie Dressler

-Her career declined in the 1920s, and Dressler was reduced to living on her savings while sharing an apartment with a friend.
 In 1927, she returned to films at the age of 59 and experienced a remarkable string of successes.
 For her performance in the comedy film Min and Bill (1930), Dressler won the Academy Award for Best Actress.
 She died of cancer in 1934.

 Early life

 Dressler was born Leila Marie Koerber on November 9, 1868, in Cobourg, Ontario.
 She was one of the two daughters of Anna (née Henderson), a musician, and Alexander Rudolph Koerber (1826–1914), a German-born former officer in the Crimean War.
 Leila's elder sister, Bonita Louise Koerber (1864–1939), later married playwright Richard Ganthony.

 Her father was a music teacher in Cobourg and the organist at St. Peter's Anglican Church, where as a child Marie would sing and assist in operating the organ.
 According to Dressler, the family regularly moved from community to community during her childhood.
 It has been suggested by Cobourg historian Andrew Hewson that Dressler attended a private school, but this is doubtful if Dressler's recollections of the family's genteel poverty are accurate.

 The Koerber family eventually moved to the United States, where Alexander Koerber is known to have worked as a piano teacher in the late 1870s and early 1880s in Bay City and Saginaw (both in Michigan) as well as Findlay, Ohio.
 Her first known acting appearance, when she was five, was as Cupid in a church theatrical performance in Lindsay, Ontario.
 Residents of the towns where the Koerbers lived recalled Dressler acting in many amateur productions, and Leila often irritated her parents with those performances.